On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: Applications and Numerical Results

 In the notation of multiple saddle-point systems outlined in this paper, the matrix in \eqref{PDECO_system} leads to

-For our first tests, within $\widehat{A}_0$ and $\widehat{S}_1$ we apply 5 Chebyshev semi-iterations (see \cite{GVI,GVII,WathenRees}) to approximate the action of $M_h^{-1}$ on a vector.
+For our first tests, within $\widehat{A}_0$ and $\widehat{S}_1$ we apply 5 Chebyshev semi-iterations (see \cite{GVI,GVII,WathenRees}) with Jacobi splitting to approximate the action of $M_h^{-1}$ on a vector.
 To approximate $S_2$ we take $\widehat{S}_2=\alpha L_h M_h^{-1} L_h$, and use 2 V-cycles of the \texttt{HSL\_MI20} algebraic multigrid solver \cite{HSL_MI20,HSL_MI20_code} (with 2 symmetric Gauss--Seidel iterations as pre-/post-smoother) to approximate the action of $L_h^{-1}$ on each occasion.
-In Table \ref{Table1}, we report the numbers of preconditioned {\scshape Minres} iterations required for convergence with the (approximately applied) block diagonal preconditioner $\mathcal{P}_D$, as well as CPU times (reported in seconds), for a range of $h$ and $\alpha$.
-In Table \ref{Table2}, we report the same quantities with the (approximately applied) preconditioner $\mathcal{P}_k$.
+We select these numbers of Chebyshev semi-iterations and multigrid V-cycles as we find these compute inner approximations to satisfactory accuracy, while increasing these numbers only mildly affects the outer {\scshape Minres} iterations (see Table \ref{Table3} for evidence of this for Chebyshev semi-iterations, which we note are cheap to compute compared to multigrid V-cycles).
+In Table \ref{Table1}, we report the numbers of preconditioned {\scshape Minres} iterations required for convergence with the (approximately applied) block diagonal preconditioner $\mathcal{P}_{D,k}$, as well as CPU times (reported in seconds), for a range of $h$ and $\alpha$.\footnote{We note that the 2-norm of the residual, scaled by the square root of the dimension of the problem, was smaller than $10^{-4}$ upon convergence for all choices of $h$ and $\alpha$, with either choice of preconditioner; this measure decreased to $\mathcal{O}(10^{-5})$ for some problems with the smallest $\alpha=10^{-4}$, down to $\mathcal{O}(10^{-8})$ with the largest $\alpha=1$.
+For 25 out of the 35 choices of $h$ and $\alpha$, a smaller residual norm was obtained at the point of convergence when using $\mathcal{P}_k$ than with $\mathcal{P}_{D,k}$.} In Table \ref{Table2}, we report the same quantities with the (approximately applied) preconditioner $\mathcal{P}_k$.
 We observe that both the iteration numbers and CPU times are lower in each case with preconditioner $\mathcal{P}_k$, often by a factor of roughly two.
 This demonstrates the efficacy of the preconditioning approach outlined in this paper.
-Of course, there are many choices of preconditioners, and the relative merits of $\mathcal{P}_D$ and $\mathcal{P}_k$ will of course depend on these precise choices.
+Of course, there are many choices of approximations for the individual blocks, and the relative merits of $\mathcal{P}_{D,k}$ and $\mathcal{P}_k$ will of course depend on these precise choices.